International Book of Comics

 who was even to be transcended by Hogarth in 1937

-- later on, Tarzan strips continued drawn by various artists
+later on, Tarzan strips continued drawn

-such as Jesse Marsh, Joe Kubert, Russ Manning,
+Jesse Marsh, Joe Kubert, Russ Manning,

 John Buscema and many others